-By default, authentication is enabled, reading in configuration settings from config.toml.
-The path to this configuration can be found by running hop configure locate.
-One can initialize this configuration with default settings by running hop configure setup.
-To disable authentication in the CLI client, one can run --no-auth.
+By default, authentication is enabled, reading in credentials from auth.toml.
+The path to this configuration can be found by running hop auth locate.
+One can initialize this configuration with default settings by running hop auth add.
+To disable authentication in the CLI client, one can use the --no-auth option.